-When riding a slower mountain bike, you won’t have to worry as much about aerodynamics because of the wide tires and suspension, which will keep you more comfortable on rocky terrain.
+You won’t have to worry as much about aerodynamics when riding a slower mountain bike because of the wide tires and suspension, which will keep you more comfortable on rocky terrain.

 Road bikes for long-distance riding have a more relaxed form that is less aerodynamic but more comfortable.
-Using a more upright position to protect your back and your arms, these bikes are made for all-day excursions.
+These bikes are made for all-day excursions using a more upright position to protect your back and your arms.
 They also have many of the same road bike features that make them quick and enjoyable.

 Additionally, it is important to note that different types of terrain produce varying speeds, such as grass versus gravel.

-Understanding the various elements that affect your bike’s acceleration and speed can help you make an educated choice when it comes time to buy one.
+Understanding the various elements that affect your bike’s acceleration and speed can help you make an educated choice when buying one.

-This movie by the Global Cycling Network (GCN) offers a useful comparison of the speeds and challenges one can encounter on a trail or a road trip, even though it is not thorough research.
+This movie by the Global Cycling Network (GCN) compares the speeds and challenges one can encounter on a trail or a road trip, even though it is not thorough research.

 Compared to the road bike rider, whose average speed was roughly 24.80 km/h, the mountain bike rider’s average speed was 8.18 km/h, which is significantly slower.

-This demonstrates more than anything that your mileage may vary based on the routes you select, which is ultimately more significant than the top speed of your bike model.
+This demonstrates that your mileage may vary based on the routes you select, which is ultimately more significant than the top speed of your bike model.

-It should be noted that because of the momentum created during mountain track descents, your speeds can be significantly higher.
+It should be noted that your speeds can be significantly higher because of the momentum created during mountain track descents.

 We can watch the Global Cycling Network’s follow-up video for more context (GCN).
 We learn about the top speeds they get during their race when tested on several routes with various terrains.

-When given a good off-road route, the mountain bike was able to reach a top speed of 56 km/h.
+When given a good off-road route, the mountain bike reached a top speed of 56 km/h.

-The Road Bike was able to accelerate to 66.00 km/h, which is a significantly higher speed.
+The Road Bike accelerated to 66.00 km/h, which is a significantly higher speed.

-It requires somewhat more work and a higher maximum wattage of power to achieve somewhat comparable speeds.
+It requires somewhat more work and a higher maximum power wattage to achieve somewhat comparable speeds.

 Road and mountain bikes are equally hospitable and competitive.

-No matter which bike you choose, you are still assisting in the removal of hazardous CO2 waste from the environment, which other vehicles’ exhausts emit when they are on the road.
+No matter which bike you choose, you are still assisting in removing hazardous CO2 waste from the environment, which other vehicles’ exhausts emit when they are on the road.

 Let’s examine the two most popular bike categories that you can purchase.

-Also read another comparison post: what is gravel bike
+Read about another comparison post: What is a gravel bike?

 Things to Consider When Choosing Between a Mountain Bike and Road Bike